Skip to content

 • Distributed training

 In distributed training, distribute in yaml config file should be True.
-On both GPU and Ascend devices, users can use mpirun to launch distributed training.
+On Ascend devices, users can use mpirun to launch distributed training.
 For example, using device:0 and device:1 to train:

 mpirun --allow-run-as-root -n 2 python tools/train.py --config configs/det/dbnet/db_r50_icdar15.yaml